 In normal language, e-mail with invoices as PDF in the appendix as well as exclusively structured data formats are referred to as e-invoices.
 European Directive 204/55/EU draws clear limits to the concept.
 The Directive defines the term electronic invoice as follows: “An invoice shall be electronic when it is issued, transmitted and received in a structured electronic format, the format shall enable the automatic and electronic processing of the invoice.”

-E-bills do not float in a legal-free space
+E-invoices do not float in a legal vacuum

 The changeover of invoicing from tangible to intangible evidence shows that invoices have certain legal and fiscal characteristics.
 In the legal sense, an invoice is a document.
 From the tax office’s point of view, an invoice is a posting document.

 Both characteristics are fulfilled by a paper-bound invoice almost by itself: their existence alone makes them both: the document and the booking document in equal measure – of course only if all formal requirements are met.
 In the case of electronic documents, certain conditions must also be met in order to give them the character of a document and a booking document.

 An advantage in switching the positionof paper to bytes is the usually uncomplicated procedure.
 In many cases, existing business software can also be used to generate e-invoices, especially current versions of the program.
 And if you’ve created your invoices using spreadsheets in the easiest way, this would be the right time to switch to a modern billing system.

 The next consideration is storage.
 As you know, accounting documents – including invoices – must be archived for ten years in order to be available to the tax office for audits over this period.

 For material invoices, the storage place is the filing cabinet or the file rack.
 This can create a lot of space, which causes costs and effort.

 The storage location for e-bills is the computer.
 There are no space problems here – today’s storage media offers enough space for even the largest data set.